qualisys/Real-Time-Protocol-Documentation/client/index.md

     * Max
     Maximum lens control focus attribute.

+* **AutoExposure**
+Camera settings consist of none or one `AutoExposure` element (will only be available for cameras that support auto exposure), with following attributes.
+Enabled (true/false) and Compensation (current auto exposure compensation value).

+* **AutoWhiteBalance**
+Camera settings consist of none or one `AutoWhiteBalance` element. (will only be av ailable for cameras that support auto white balance).
+Setting can be True or False.

 * **Marker_Exposure**
 There are three marker exposure times for the selected camera.
 Current value,